delta-jrm/Flyers-Challenge-Trivia-Application/README.md

     - pip install bs4
     - pip install pyfiglet
     - pip install wikipedia
+    - pip install json
-3. Run "python trivialkiller.py"
+3. Run "python trivialkiller.py" for database search.
 4. The user will be prompted for key words.
-Take the example question: What is the largest planet in our Solar System?.
-The user would input "solar system"
+    * Take the example question: What is the largest planet in our Solar System?.
+The user would input "largest planet"
+5. The database will output the occurances of largest planet.
+If there is not an occurance, the program will give a message that it was not contained.
+6. Run "python scraper.py" for wikipedia API search.
+7. On run, it will first ask for key words from the question.
+Terms are seperated by commas if there are multiple search questions.
+    * Take the example question: What was the band Oasis' debut album?
+The user would input "debut album".
+8. The user must input a search term for the wikipedia webpage option.
+    * The user may input "Oasis" for the example, as the debut album would be on the band's article page.
+9. The user must then input the multiple choice options available for the answer.
+    * For our example, the potential answers may be: Morning Glory, Definitely Maybe, Dark Side of the Moon, Madman Across the Water
-5. The user must select the correct webpage option.
-Keep in mind arrays start at 0, so the correct index to put in owuld be 0 in the solar system case.
+10. The user must then seleect the wikipedia page by inputting the index of the proper webpage.
+Keep in mind arrays start at 0.
-6. The user may start putting in more key words or answers.
-If the user puts in "largest planet", jupiter is revealed to be the correct answer.
+    * For our example, type 1 to select Oasis(band)
+11. All of the answers are output with a true or false statement saying they are contained within the page. if the answer and the question term are within the 100 character range, it will outprint the answer to the console with 100 characters before and after